The increased funding success of researchers at UBC and affiliated teaching hospitals puts an increased demand on the overall research infrastructure.

 Indirect costs of research are real, ongoing, necessary operating expenses that support research but cannot be wholly attributed to any one research project.
 Many of the indirect costs are incurred whether or not research funding applications or proposals are successful.

-As of May 1, 2015, the required indirect cost recovery rate for all new research projects is:
+The required indirect cost recovery rate for all new research projects is:

 - 25% of all direct costs for all non-industry funding (government and non-profits)